kartoffelquadrat/DD-5000/README.md

    * Removes all hidden files / OS meta files
    * Creates an index text file with the relative pathes to all RAM files: ```_ramfiles.txt```

+### Data analysis

+ * Run the java programm, that imports the script output folder and a folder with the sample files.
+   * Any ID of the sample files will be ignored.
+(Blacklisted)
+   * All non-blacklisted IDs of the output folder will be considered.

 ### Build